SDERF, NDRF rescue over 400 people from floods, excess rain in MP

-Bhopal (Madhya Pradesh) [India], August 23 (ANI): In the last 24 hours, SDERF and National Disaster Response Force (NDRF) together have rescued over 400 people from floods/excess rain in the state.
+Bhopal (Madhya Pradesh) [India], August 23 (ANI): In the last 24 hours, State Disaster Emergency Response Force (SDERF) and National Disaster Response Force (NDRF) together have rescued over 400 people from floods/excess rain in the state.

 The following number of people from floods/excess rain: Vidisha (190), Rajgarh (103), Ashoknagar (94), Raisen (7), Jabalpur (5), Mandla (3), Sidhi (2), Guna (3).